w-j-deakin/theofun/README.md

 - meshSpace: class that holds a grid of mesh2D objects across a theoretical morphospace, for generation of performance surfaces
 - pareto: class that holds a 2D pareto dataset, and performs pareto ranking functions
 - Phylogeny: phylogeny class, for plotting (can't be used for any phylogenetic testing)
-- shapespace: theoretical morphospace, with grid of theoretical shapes (objects of class theoShapeN).
+- shapespace: theoretical morphospace, with grid of theoretical shapes (objects of class theoShapeN)
 - timeMorph: time-binned morphospace data, used for disparity analyses and visualisation.

 - ele2D (internal class): class to hold element data for 2D meshes